CircArgs/target_statistic_encoding/README.md

 - credibility factor allows categories with low support to be ignored additionally making your models more robust
 - clean api
 - variety of target statistic functions in addition to allowing custom implemented ones
+- easy productionalization - everything is 100% serializable

 # How?